samuelroland/ADS-labs/lab06.md

 $ ls -lad /tmp/
 drwxrwxrwt.
 23 root root 640 May  5 15:20 /tmp/
 ```
-It is owned by `root`, so the current user `syseria` is not part of the `root` group the permissions that apply are on the last 3 digits `rwt`.
+It is owned by `root`, so the current user `syseria` is not part of the `root` group so the permissions that apply are on the last 3 digits `rwt`.
 The `w` gives us the possibility to create files.
 This `t` in place of the `x` position, is the sticky bit that makes only able to delete files we own and not files created by other users.

 ## Modifying access rights
 ### 600 file